yanick/blog_entries/pas-de-deux/README.md

     - Dancer
     - Dancer::Template::TemplateDeclare
 ---

+# A Quick Pas de Deux with Dancer

 This is going to be a short one, but potentially useful for anybody writing a Dancer template module, or just plain curious about [Dancer](cpan)'s guts.
 So here